ukncsc/lme/docs/chapter3-manual.md

 }
 ```

-Add this configuration to the docker configuration store using the following command:
+Add this configuration to the Docker configuration store using the following command:

 ```docker config create nginx.conf nginx.conf```